 Being a celebrity and a spokesperson is a tough job.
 Schedules are drafted for super human beings, and mere mortals often struggle to keep up.

 Khan had a series of media engagements and promotional campaigns awaiting her upon arrival.
 This is when we saw her in Blumarine anemone print wide leg trousers and kimono top with contrasting trims.
 This look left a lot to be desired.
 The original silhouette overstepped Khan’s exposure limits and the way she tightened the Kimono around her gave it a dated vibe.
+This original way of wearing a kimono really makes me want to have a look at some for myself that could have some nice designs that could pair well with many outfits.
+Plus, I don’t think I’ve ever met a woman who doesn’t want a kimono.

 3. Sunshine with a red sole: